 - (1) Identify the alarm source.
 On interconnected units, the red light on the cover will flash rapidly only on the unit which is the source of the alarm.
-If an optional EIB1529RC Control Switch or an EIB450 Alarm Controller is installed, press Locate when the system is sounding to identify source of alarm. - (2) Check for fumes, steam etc. from the kitchen or bathroom.
-Paint and other fumes can cause nuisance/ false alarms. - (3) Press the test/silence button to silence the Smoke/ Heat Alarm for 10 minutes. - (4) If alarm does not stop, switch off mains and remove unit - see "Important Information" section.
-(Only remove the alarm with the red light flashing, the others are probably satisfactory).
+If an optional Control Switch is installed, press Locate when the system is sounding to identify source of alarm. - (2) Check for fumes, steam etc. from the kitchen or bathroom.
+Paint and other fumes can cause nuisance/ false alarms. - (3) Press the test/silence button to silence the Smoke/ Heat Alarm for 10 minutes. - (4) If the alarm does not stop, switch off mains and remove unit see "Important Information" section.
+(Only remove the Alarm with the red light flashing, the others are probably satisfactory).